craigderington/appbuilder-data-model-admin/README.md

 # EARL-Data-Model-AppBuilder
-The EARL Data Model Web Application Wrapper with Flask AppBuilder
+The EARL Data Model Web Application Wrapper with Flask AppBuilder.

+For detailed instructions for on installing the application, please visit or clone this repository's Wiki at: https://github.com/DiamondMediaSolutions/EARL-Data-Model-AppBuilder/wiki

 ```